17ms/pure-be/README.md

 ## Usage

 The API contains a single solver endpoint: `/solve`.
 The specific algorithm can be selected with either of the following strings as the `solver` input field's value.
-If the field isn't included into the request or it contains an invalid value the `cpdfs` option will be used by default.
+If the field isn't included into the request or it contains an invalid value the `dlx` option will be used by default, as it's magnitudes faster as the [benchmarks](#performance) indicate.

-- `cpdfs`: Starts by applying Arc Consistency Algorithm #3 (constraint propagation) & then continues with backtracking Depth First Search enhanced with Minimum Remaining Value heuristic and Forward Checking
+- `dfs`: Starts by applying Arc Consistency Algorithm #3 (constraint propagation) & then continues with backtracking Depth First Search enhanced with Minimum Remaining Value heuristic and Forward Checking
-- `exact`: Will be implemented in a future version (Knuth's Algorithm X with Dancing Links)
+- `dlx`: Starts by converting the given Sudoku into an exact cover problem, which is then solved using Donald Knuth's Algorithm X, which utilizes the dancing links technique

 The endpoint parses the Sudokus from the following request payload format: a JSON array of stringified 1D grids (empty cells represented with `0`):